 Individual cabinet costs

-The 10’ x 10’ kitchen is the kitchen design industry’s standard unit for measuring costs.
-This kitchen includes cabinets, door and drawer fronts, drawers, shelves, hinges, cover panels, toe-kicks, and legs.
+The design industry uses a 10’ x 10’ kitchen as a standard for measuring cabinet costs.
+This hypothetical kitchen includes cabinets, door and drawer fronts, drawers, shelves, hinges, cover panels, toe-kicks, and legs.
 The cost does not include countertops, handles, sinks, lighting, or appliances.

 Sweeten homeowners customize their Ikea kitchens with Semihandmade door style.

 Sweeten handpicks the best general contractors to match each project’s location, budget, scope, and style.
 Follow the blog, Sweeten Stories, for renovation ideas and inspiration and when you’re ready to renovate, start your renovation with Sweeten.